FindMySchool LogoFindMySchool

 Progress 8 trajectory: At -0.17, pupils make slightly below-average progress from Key Stage 2.
 This warrants monitoring.
 School leaders should analyse whether assessment starting points are accurate and whether teaching differentiation fully meets all ability levels.
 The recent Ofsted inspection identified adaptive teaching for SEND and disadvantaged pupils as an area for development.

-A-level outcomes lean lower: The bottom 40% ranking at A-level suggests the sixth form serves many pupils for whom higher-tariff qualifications are aspirational rather than expected.
+A-level outcomes lean lower: The 1,859th out of 2,549 A-level academic ranking suggests the sixth form serves many pupils for whom higher-tariff qualifications are aspirational rather than expected.
 This is not a deficit; it reflects the school's comprehensive intake.
 However, families seeking elite university preparation should consider alternatives.
 The school is unambiguous that 43% university progression is the actual outcome, not 80%+.

 Catholic identity engagement variable: The Catholic Schools Inspectorate found that student investment in the school's faith mission is inconsistent.
 Some students embrace retreats, Justice and Peace Club, and daily prayer enthusiastically.
 Others remain passive or resistant.
 This is honestly acknowledged by leadership.
 Families seeking a school where Catholic practice is unanimous should note this complexity.